tonychen05/ohio-discord-bot-2024/README.md

 ### 3. Download the `config.ini` file from the SharedFolder (in Google Drive).

-You should now have a folder/directory on your PC that contains your local copy of the repo.
+You should now have a directory on your PC that contains your local repo.

 The next step is to go to the tech committee's SharedFolder in Google Drive.
 If you do not already have access to the SharedFolder, then go to the OHI/O Discord server and check the description for the `#tech-general` text channel.
 There will be a link that you can use to request access to the SharedFolder.

 In the SharedFolder will be a file named `config.ini`.
 (You might need to check a subdirectory to find the file.)
-You must download this file to your PC **in the root directory of where you cloned the repo in step 2**.
+You must download this file **to the root directory of your local repo**, which you cloned in step 2.

-**IMPORTANT:** The `config.ini` file has some sensitive information in it.
-Do **NOT** share the file with anyone outside of the organization!
+<ins>**IMPORTANT:** The `config.ini` file has some sensitive information in it.
+Do **NOT** share the file with anyone outside of the organization!</ins>

 ### 4. Create a virtual environment.